Gethin ap Gruffydd

+Gethin ap Gruffydd (/cy/); born Keith Griffiths, also known as Gethin ap Iestyn; 11 April 1946 – 18 September 2025) was a Welsh republican nationalist activist.
+Born in Merthyr Tydfil, Wales, he was known for his involvement in Welsh political and cultural movements, notably the National Patriotic Front (NPF) and Free Wales Army (FWA).
+He had three children with his partner, Sian Ifan.

 Anti-Sais Front/Patriotic Front 1964–1969

-After leaving school Gruffydd found work at a textile wholesaler in Bath, Somerset, England, and whilst there contacted and became a member of Plaid Cymru.
-In 1964 he relocated to Fishguard, waiting seven months in preparation for Plaid Cymru's summer conference.
-At Fishguard, Gruffydd's characteristic approach to political action drew notice for the first time when he tore down Union Jack bunting at a local fête.

-At the Fishguard conference Gruffydd first met long term ally, Cwmbran bus conductor Tony Lewis.
-Together they formed the Anti-Sais Front.
+After leaving school, Gruffydd found work at a textile wholesaler in Bath, Somerset, where he became a member of Plaid Cymru.
+In 1964 he relocated to Fishguard in Pembrokeshire, waiting seven months in preparation for Plaid Cymru's summer conference.
+In Fishguard, Gruffydd's characteristic approach to political action drew notice for the first time when he tore down Union Jack bunting at a local fête.
+At the Fishguard conference, Gruffydd first met his long term ally, Cwmbran bus conductor Toni Lewis.
+Together, they formed the Anti-Sais Front (lit.
+'Anti-English front').